 We all jump up when we hear his mom call up, “Is that you Johnny?
 Are you home?”

 “Yes.
 I have friends with me.”

 “That’s nice.
 Do they want to stay for dinner?”

 “Yes, dear.
 Do you want to introduce your friends.”

-We all troop downstairs to their large sitting room.
+We all troop downstairs to a large sitting room.
 I see a more formal living room beyond.
 The sitting room has a bar.
 Jack’s father is preparing drinks.
-I’m ready to have a high ball, after all our fooling around, but am only offered a Coke.
+I am ready for a high ball, after all our fooling around, but am only offered a Coke.

 “This is Tim Castle, Mother and Dad.
 He’s the one who invited me to be in their band.”

 “Is it a jazz combo, Tim?”
 Mother asks me.

 “We play mostly popular music,” I answer, “ma’am.”